Places of intrigue drew us in, like bees to honey.

 Like many of my peers, I was drawn to the earthy charms of the small community of Emerado.
 Johnny’s Saloon was a real old west type honky tonk.
 It offered tap and bottle beer, several types of hard liquor, a juke box featuring country & western and rock music, and usually a couple of dust ups every night.
 The air police from base would, on occasion, have to come to Johnny’s when major brawls broke out.
 Otherwise the occasional state trooper would be called in to dispense justice and restore order.
 (Normally with the use of his billy club) Once order was restored, the trooper would usually stay for a beverage or two, then be on his way.

 Lou’s Cafe, owned by a large reticent woman (named Lou) served hamburgers, hot dogs and a very thin, spicy no frills chili.
-The story went if you couldn’t finish your chili at Lou’s, you could always take it with you and lube the axles on your vehicle with it.
-If any customer asked Lou for her chili recipe, she merely scowled and said “grease”.
+The story went if you couldn’t finish your chili at Lou’s, you could always use it to lube the axles on your vehicle.
+When any customer asked Lou for her chili recipe, she merely scowled and said “grease”.
 She had a captive customer base and needn’t perform any airs or jump through hoops to bring them in.
 Airmen from the base in various stages of sobriety filtered in and out of Lou’s all night long, seven days a week.

 I left North Dakota in December of 1969 with orders to Vietnam.
 In Vietnam, I witnessed a light show almost every night as well, though one of a very different nature.